ibm-cloud-docs/BlockStorage/faqs.md

 {: support}

 If you use more than two volumes with the same host, and if all the iSCSI connections are from the same Storage device, you might see only two devices in Disk Manager.
 When this situation happens, you need to manually connect to each device in the iSCSI Initiator.
 For more information, see [troubleshooting Windows 2012 R2 - multiple iSCSI devices](/docs/BlockStorage?topic=BlockStorage-troubleshootingWin12).

+Windows Server 2012 R2 reached its end of life on 10 October 10 2023.
+Microsoft no longer provides security updates, bug fixes, or technical support for this operating system.
+Migrate your server to a newer version of the operating system, like Windows Server 2022.
+{: deprecated}

 ## My storage appears offline or read-only.
 Why did it happen and how do I fix it?
 {: #StorageOffline}